• The value of your assets

 What is the value of your car?
 Could you afford to replace it if it were totaled?
 If you lease or finance your vehicle, Comprehensive and Collision coverage is a requirement.
 Whereas if you own an older vehicle, you could save money by reducing these coverages.

-Who's in the car with you
+Who's in the car

 Do you carpool, drive the soccer team to games, or take the kids on field trips?
 If yes, make sure you are taking that liability impact into consideration.